Develop an Internship Program

 2. Career Advising Specialists will also coordinate with a designated company personnel who will oversee the Handshake account.

+While specialists can assist, we prefer POC to take utilize this platform to advertise their opportunities to students.
 Once company personnel is familiar and comfortable with the Handshake platform, Career Advising Specialist will step back into a support role.